CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 For VPC-isolated networking, service IP support has to be provided w/o relying on iptable/IPVS rules on host netns.
 In other words, traditional kube-proxy can not used in VPC-isolated networking.
 A dedicated controller may be employed to establish & maintain service IP/pod IP mappings.
 (**TBD: more details required**)

+### Endpoints
+Each endpoints object associates with a network, the same as its service.

+For the services of _kubernetes_ and _kube-dns_ (in fact they are kubernetes-{network} and kube-dns-{network}), there are two special set of endpoints objects:

+* kubernetes related EPs

+They are in default namespace, named as kubernetes-{network}, for the kubernetes service of the network.

+Query for default-ns scoped kubernetes-{network} shall get back the proper content based on the cluster kubernetes endpoints object.
+System does not duplicate such endpoints; instead it derives content based on the cluster kubernetes endpoints.
+This would incurs quite some code change to kube-apiserver.

+Updates originated from regular tenants are disallowed.

+Alternative is to duplicate in every network, when network is being provisioned.
+It is burdensome to keep all synced to the root one (which is maintained by api-server).

+* kube-dns related EPs

+They are in kube-system namespace, named as kube-dns-{network}, for the kube-dns service of the network.

+kube-dns-{network} shall be managed by Endpoints controller just like a regular endpoints.

+__EndpointSlices__, the new type introduced in k8s v1.17, is out of current scope.

 ### Ingress/egress/network policies
 (**TBD: more details required**)